rockettheme/docs/Docs/wordpress/themes/fresco/demo_header.md

 #### Gantry Logo

-The first thing you'll need to do is click and drag the **Gantry Logo** widget from the **Available Widgets** area of the Widgets menu to the appropriate section.
+The first thing you will need to do is click and drag the **Gantry Logo** widget from the **Available Widgets** area of the Widgets menu to the appropriate section.
 Once this is done, the logo should appear in the upper-left area of the front page as it does in the demo.
 You can further customize this logo by following the instructions in our [FAQ][faq].

 #### Custom Menu

 The Custom Menu widget allows us to add an extra menu at the bottom of the page.
 This menu was created separately from the main menu linked in the header, and can be configured by going to **Administration -> Appearance -> Menus**.

-Here is a breakdown of what you'll need to change in the widget options to match the demo.
+Here is a breakdown of what you will need to change in the widget options to match the demo.

 * Set the **Select Menu** option to match the name of the menu you wish to appear in this area.
 * Set the **Custom Variations** field to `horizmenu`.